std-uritemplate/std-uritemplate/Readme.md

 The plan is to start with a pure hand-crafted implementation in Java that is not using RegExp and, possibly scans the strings the least number of times.
 As soon as a full implementation is done I plan to use ChatGPT to scaffold other languages and fix bugs using the BASH testing infrastructure.

+The Java implementation already passes all of the tests in the upstream reference repo.

 ## Design decisions

 This has to be done, we want to keep the number of options as low as possible, rough things might be: